STANDARD TERMS AND CONDITIONS FOR BOOKING OF COURSES & OTHER SERVICES

 - by telephone, on the contact number published on our website from time to time; or

 3.1 These Terms and Conditions shall apply to all contracts for the supply of Courses and/or Services by the Supplier to the Customer.

-3.3 Subject to clause 8, the Supplier shall use all reasonable endeavors to complete the Services or deliver the Courses within estimated time frames, but time shall not be of the essence in the performance of any Services and/or delivery of the Courses.
+3.2 The Supplier shall use all reasonable endeavours to complete the Services or deliver the Courses within estimated time frames, but time shall not be of the essence in the performance of any Services and/or delivery of the Courses.

 5. HOW THE CONTRACT IS FORMED